typesense/typesense-website/docs-site/content/guide/next-search-bar.md

 npm i typesense typesense-instantsearch-adapter react-instantsearch
 ```

-Let's go over these dependencies one by one
+Let's go over these dependencies one by one:

 - **typesense**
-  - Official javascript client for typesense.
+  - Official javascript client for Typesense.
   - It isn’t required for the UI, but it is needed if you want to interact with the Typesense server from Next.js API routes.
 - **react-instantsearch**
   - A react library from Algolia that provides ready-to-use UI components for building search interfaces.
   - Offers components like SearchBox, Hits and others that make displaying search results easy.
   - It also abstracts state management, URL synchronization and other complex stuff.
-  - By itself, it's designed to work with Algolia's hosted search service and not typesense
+  - By itself, it's designed to work with Algolia's hosted search service and not Typesense.
 - **typesense-instantsearch-adapter**
-  - This is the key library that acts as a bridge between the `react-instantsearch` and our self-hosted typesense server
+  - This is the key library that acts as a bridge between the `react-instantsearch` and our self-hosted Typesense server.
   - This implements the `InstantSearch.js` adapter that `react-instantsearch` expects.
   - Translates the `InstantSearch.js` queries to Typesense API calls.